Tednoob17/Ctf-Wu/htb-academy/modules/Introduction-to-Active-Directory.md

 **Schema**

 The Active Directory schema is essentially the blueprint of any enterprise environment.
 It defines what types of objects can exist in the AD database and their associated attributes.
 It lists definitions corresponding to AD objects and holds information about each object.
 For example, users in AD belong to the class "user," and computer objects to "computer," and so on.
 Each object has its own information (some required to be set and others optional) that are stored in Attributes.
 When an object is created from a class, this is called instantiation, and an object created from a specific class is called an instance of that class.
 For example, if we take the computer RDS01.
 This computer object is an instance of the "computer" class in Active Directory.

+**Forest**
+A forest is a collection of Active Directory domains.
+It is the topmost container and contains all of the AD objects introduced below, including but not limited to domains, users, groups, computers, and Group Policy objects.
+A forest can contain one or multiple domains and be thought of as a state in the US or a country within the EU.
+Each forest operates independently but may have various trust relationships with other forests.